 For some engineers, component specifications and technical details are all they need to make a buying decision.
 But as purchases become more complex and the risk associated with making the wrong decision increases, a greater number of decision makers, recommenders and influencers get involved.
 Technical content on its own is no longer enough to sway buyers.
 You have to articulate benefits and demonstrate value.

-Here are five ways you can build the bridge from technical content to business value in your marketing:
+Here are eight ways you can build the bridge from technical content to business value in your marketing:

 1. Group features under benefit headings —Take all the key features of your products and map them to a core set of benefits.
 For example, “Increased safety” or “lower cost of ownership” might be benefits associated with your products.
 Which features prove those benefits out?
 You can create headings that announce and describe the benefit and/or value and then list the features that support the benefit claim.